nathaniel-itential/assets-pipeline/README.md

 Copyright 2026 Itential, LLC

-This project is licensed under the GNU General Public License v3.0 — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 — see the [LICENSE](LICENSE) file for details.v